-Grinding something as simple as depth notches or depth steps on the Go plug gage is a popular option.
+Grinding something as simple as depth notches or depth steps on the go plug gage is a popular option.
 The notches will provide a quick and accurate inspection of the depth and the minimum diameter of the hole, on the same gage.
 The notches serve as a visual indication of the pass/fail inspection of the depth of the hole.
-As with all types of measurement, there are rules that need to be applied to insure the accuracy of the measurement.
+As with all types of measurement, there are rules that need to be applied to ensure the accuracy of the measurement.

-Angular transitions between two internal diameters can be a challenge to measure, (see the above illustration).
+Angular transitions between two internal diameters can be a challenge to measure, (see Figure 3 above).
 The chamfer or radius on the end of the plug gage that enters the hole needs to be as small as possible.
 If they are too large, the radius or chamfer will allow the gage to seat on the transition angle between the two holes.

 Radii or chamfers in the bottom of a blind hole can cause problems if not accounted for properly.
 A large radius or chamfer in the bottom of the hole will prevent the plug gage from reaching the bottom.
 If you have a large radius or chamfer in the bottom of a blind hole, you may need to have a larger chamfer ground on the plug gage.
 This larger chamfer will clear the corner chamfer or radii in the bottom of the hole.
 This then allows you to measure to the bottom of the hole.
 Attention to how the depth of the hole is noted on the drawing is critical.
 If the depth of the hole were dimensioned to the top of the radius, the above example would be in tolerance without the large chamfer.
 The gage stops at the top of the radius, not the bottom of the hole.